-To create a new Site collection in SharePoint, Usually SharePoint Administrators use SharePoint Central Administration site or SharePoint Management Shell.
-Self-Service Site Creation feature enables end users to create site collections within a particular web application on their own.
-Self service site creation is not enabled by default.
-For "My Site" host web application, it should be enabled in order to provision SharePoint My Sites.
+To create a new site collection in SharePoint, Usually, SharePoint Administrators use the SharePoint Central Administration site or SharePoint Management Shell.
+The self-Service Site Creation feature enables end-users to create site collections within a particular web application on their own.
+Self-service site creation is not enabled by default.
+For the “My Site” host web application, it should be enabled in order to provision SharePoint My Sites.

-How to enable self service site creation in SharePoint 2013:
+How to enable self-service site creation in SharePoint?

 You can enable/disable SSC in these three ways:

 - Using SharePoint central admin to configure Self-service site creation in SharePoint 2013

 - Using PowerShell to enable self-service site creation in SharePoint